High-Dimensional Low-Rank Tensor Autoregressive Time Series Modeling: Tensor Decomposition and Tensor Autoregression

-\section{Preliminaries: Notation and Tensor Algebra}
+\subsection{Preliminaries: Notation and Tensor Algebra}

-Tensors, also known as multidimensional arrays, are natural higher-order extensions of matrices.
-The order of a tensor is known as the dimension, way or mode, so a multidimensional array $\cm{X}\in\mathbb{R}^{p_1\times\cdots\times p_d}$ is called a $d$-th-order tensor.
-We refer readers to \citet{kolda2009tensor} for a detailed review of basic tensor algebra.
+Tensors, also known as multi-dimensional arrays, are natural higher-order extensions of matrices.
+The order of a tensor is known as the dimension, way or mode, so a multi-dimensional array $\cm{X}\in\mathbb{R}^{p_1\times\cdots\times p_m}$ is called an $m$-th order tensor.
+We introduce some important notations and concepts of tensor operation in this subsection, and refer readers to \citet{kolda2009tensor} for a detailed review of basic tensor algebra.

 Throughout this paper, we denote vectors by boldface small letters, e.g. $\bm{x}$, $\bm{y}$, matrices by boldface capital letters, e.g. $\bm{X}$, $\bm{Y}$, and tensors by boldface Euler capital letters, e.g. $\cm{X}$, $\cm{Y}$.
 For any two real-valued sequences $x_k$ and $y_k$, we write $x_k\gtrsim y_k$ if there exists a constant $c>0$ such that $x_k\geq cy_k$ for all $k$, and write $x_k\gg y_k$ if $\lim_{k\rightarrow\infty}y_k/x_k=0$.
 In addition, write $x_k\asymp y_k$ if $x_k\gtrsim y_k$ and $y_k\gtrsim x_k$.
 We use $C$ to denote a generic positive constant, which is independent of the dimensions and the sample size.